 Mix the batter gently

 If you are not sure, mix just until it’s combined.
-It’s totally ok to have little lumps of flour left in the batter, it will incorporate later in the baking stage!
+It’s totally ok to have little lumps of flour left in the batter, it will be incorporated later in the baking stage!
 See the photos above for a reference to the look of the batter too.

 - Chocolate chips – add 1/2~1 cup of chocolate chips to make it chocolate chip pumpkin muffins!